cataseven/Statistics-Graph-Chart-Card/README.md

 ### Notes

 - When `energy_date_sync` is active, it overrides `hours_to_show` and the interval picker selection
-- The card subscribes to HA's energy data collection on the WebSocket connection — no polling needed
+- Period changes made in the Energy dashboard are picked up instantly — no polling, no refresh delay
 - If the Energy panel hasn't loaded yet, the card retries every 2 seconds for up to 60 seconds

 </details>